35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 title: How Southwark 'lost' £46.6 m at the Elephant
 date: 2021-06-19T08:56:33.093Z
 ---
-Southwark Council's agreement for the Elephant shopping centre redevelopment waived a payment of £46.6m from the developer Delancey, in the event of Southwark taking over the construction of the social rented housing.
+Southwark Council has waived a payment of £46.6m from developer Delancey in their agreement for the redevelopment of the Elephant & Castle shopping centre.
+The payment would been made by Delancey in the event of Southwark taking over the construction of the 116 social rented units in the scheme.

-Delancey agreed to provide 116 social rented units, as a late concession to secure planning permission,  after failing to do so at its first try (date).
-It also agreed to provide 'land and a sum of money sufficient for the construction......., if it had not itself commenced building the units within ten years (of the development commencing).
+Delancey agreed to build the social rented homes as a concession, after it failed to secure planning permission at the first attempt.
+Delancey also agreed to provide the land and the money for Southwark to build the homes, if it had not started building the homes itself within ten years.

 This arrangement first appeared in a note for the 'heads of terms' of the legal s106 agreement', drafted by Delancey's planning consultant DS2, in June 2015, which said if Southwark took over the work, Delancey would transfer the land and pay Southwark, or registered provider,'the sum of \[£    ], leaving the precise amount blank.
 June 2018.
 June 2018